West Virginia Avenue: The property yard

-On February 1, 1911, William R. Harr, acting Attorney General announced that the commissioners had no authority over the piece of land used for the yard.
+On February 1, 1911, Acting Attorney General William R. Harr announced that the Commissioners had no authority over the piece of land used for the yard.
 The Department of Justice determined that since the strip of land was vested to the United States, the commissioners only had authority to police it.
 This decision was forwarded to the Senate District Committee.
 This was a major victory for the citizens.
 The Senate gave its approval on the resolution a few days later.

-On April 10, 1911, a bill was introduced in the Senate by Duncan U. Fletcher, Senator for the State of Florida "to construct a West Virginia avenue out of the strip of land extending in a northeasterly direction from the intersection of 6th and I streets northeast to Florida avenue".
-By May of the same year, the ballasts, ties and rails had been removed from Florida Avenue NE to Mount Olivet Street NE and the ties and rails were gone from Mount Olivet Street NE on-wards going North.
-While it was only a muddy path with no pavement, it was used by wagons to connect the communities north to the city and it was a straight line looking straight at the Capitol Building.
+On April 10, 1911, Senator Duncan U. Fletcher of Florida introduced a bill "to construct a West Virginia avenue out of the strip of land extending in a northeasterly direction from the intersection of 6th and I streets northeast to Florida avenue".
+By May, the ballasts, ties, and rails had been removed from Florida Avenue NE to Mount Olivet Street NE, and the ties and rails were gone from Mount Olivet Street NE onward going north.
+While it was only a muddy path with no pavement, it was used by wagons to connect the communities north to the city, and it was a straight line looking straight at the Capitol.
 South of Florida Avenue, the old railway roadbed had been flanked by fences on the back of the properties built on either side.

-The Commissioners responded and argued again that K Street NE was the street that should be used as it is already wide and developed, unlike I Street.
-Extending West Virginia all the way to I Street would lead to the removal of the yard which would need to be relocated somewhere else in the area at an estimated cost of $50,000 with a waste of $10,000 from the improvements that have already taken place on the lot.
-This would be considered a damage to the public.
+The Commissioners responded and argued again that K Street NE was the street that should be used, as it was already wide and developed, unlike I Street.
+They said that extending West Virginia to I Street would have led to the removal of the yard, which would need to be relocated somewhere else in the area at an estimated cost of $50,000 with a waste of $10,000 from the improvements that have already taken place on the lot.
+They said that would have been a damage to the public.

-In the House of Representatives, Adam B. Littlepage from West Virginia, introduced a bill for the removal of the yard and the extension of West Virginia Avenue from K Street NE to I Street NE.
+In the House of Representatives, Adam B. Littlepage of West Virginia introduced a bill for the removal of the yard and the extension of West Virginia Avenue from K Street NE to I Street NE.
 It was met with the same opposition from the District Commissioners.